dtolnay/buck2-rustc-bootstrap/README.md

   tracing versus when rustdoc depends on tracing.
 In the Buck build, there is just one build of `tracing` that both rustc and rustdoc use.

-- In x.py, C++ dependencies (like the `llvm-wrapper` built by rustc\_llvm's build.rs) build pretty late in the build process, after a stage1 standard library is finished compiling, after rustc\_llvm's build-dependencies and build script are finished compiling.
-In Buck the llvm-wrapper build is one of the first things to build because it does not depend on any Rust code or anything else other than the unpack of downloaded LLVM headers.
+- In x.py, the compilation of C++ dependencies like rustc\_llvm's `llvm-wrapper` is not natively understood by Cargo.
+The way that a Cargo-based builds finds out about non-Rust dependencies is by executing a build.rs, which first needs to be compiled, and first needs its build-dependencies compiled.
+In Buck, non-Rust dependencies can be natively described to the build system, and llvm-wrapper is among the first build actions to become ready to run because it does not depend on any Rust code or anything else other than the unpack of downloaded LLVM headers.

 - The previous item is exacerbated by the fact that x.py builds llvm-wrapper multiple times, separately for stage1 and stage2, because there is no facility